DaveLobos/node-nginx-app/README.md

 For more details, check out the [blog post](https://davelobos.dev/en/2023-09-07-local-development-stack-with-minikube-nodejs-nginx).

-## Contributing

-Feel free to contribute to this project by submitting pull requests or opening issues.

 ## License

 This project is licensed under the GNU General Public License.
 See the [LICENSE](LICENSE) file for details.